Skip to content

 • Pattern designers must have patterns available off Ravelry.
 Selling patterns on Ravelry, in addition to another location, is fine.

 • Any links to Ravelry on designer, yarn or fiber sites (including in blogs, pattern roundups, inspiration galleries and kit listings) must be marked as going to Ravelry.
 Surprise links are not permitted.
-Liz Corke has written an excellent explanation.
+Liz Corke has written an excellent explanation of why this is important.

 • Clearly marked: “Find it on Ravelry.”